Virginia Sports Betting

 We touched on it a little earlier when discussing WynnBET, but the company has already agreed to a partnership with NASCAR and has established brick-and-mortar betting lounges at both of Virginia’s major tracks, Martinsville and Richmond.

 Virginia is the largest state (by population) in the country that doesn’t have a professional sports team in one of the marquee leagues (NFL, MLB, NHL, NBA, MLS, etc.), but there may be opportunities on the horizon.
-The Washington Football Team is leased at their current stadium, FedEx Field (Landover, MD), until 2027.
-The team’s owner, Dan Snyder, wants sports betting to be available at the team’s stadium on game day.
+The Washington Commanders are leased at their current stadium, FedEx Field (Landover, MD), until 2027.
+The team’s owner wants sports betting to be available at the team’s stadium on game day.

-The Washington Football Team already practices at its training facility in Ashburn, VA, and annually holds its training camp for fans in Richmond.
-Under its new laws, this in-state home base allowed the WFT to partner with FanDuel for Virginia sports betting.
+The Washington Commanders already practice at their training facility in Ashburn, VA, and annually hold a training camp for fans in Richmond.
+Under its new laws, this in-state home base allowed the Commanders to partner with FanDuel for Virginia sports betting.

 Funding a VA Online Sports Betting Account

 Before you can wager on sports, a deposit needs to be made.
 Funding an online sports betting account is a straight forward process these days.
 Virginia’s regulated sportsbooks have a multitude of easy-to-use banking choices to pick from.
 The cashier for each sportsbook is different, but the most common methods now within the industry include:

 - Credit/Debit Cards: Slide out your Visa or Mastercard, type in a few numbers, and the deposit is charged right to the account.
 The transactions are super fast too, which is a big plus.
 Discover and American Express are also accepted on occasion.

 - PayNearMe: In-person cash deposits are possible with PayNearMe.
 Take the barcode they issue you to a local participating Family Dollar, CVS, or 7Eleven and deposit your cash right with the store’s cashier.